WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 the media.

-Using out-of-band techniques, such as those described in [@draft-ietf-mls-protocol], the Javascript app would obtain the necessary encryption keys and ciphersuite, and tell the browser to utilize them when sending media to the server via the call API, which initates a RIPP call.
+Using out-of-band techniques, such as those described in [@I-D.ietf-mls-protocol], the Javascript app would obtain the necessary encryption keys and ciphersuite, and tell the browser to utilize them when sending media to the server via the call API, which initates a RIPP call.